eclipsevortex/SubVortex/README.md

 ```

 > NOTE: if you run a validator in testnet do not forget to add the argument `--subtensor.network test` or `--subtensor.chain_endpoint ws://<LOCAL_SUBTENSOR_IP>:9944` (the local subtensor has to target the network testnet)

+> NOTE: to access the wandb UI to get statistics about the miners, you can click on this [link](https://wandb.ai/eclipsevortext/subvortex-team) and choose the validator run you want.

 ## New Releases